 You know, think back, the first presidential televised debate was between Richard Nixon and John F. Kennedy.

-Problem is you don't put makeup on on TV, and believe you, they have about 30 seconds that I use a day to they powder my face because I can't stand sitting there.
+And believe it, they have about 30 seconds that I use a day to powder my face because I can't stand sitting there.

-And anyway, so they throw this goop on your face, just powder, and I race out to the set, and I literally give them uh 30, 35 seconds that I'm out.
+And anyway, so they throw this goop on your face, just powder, and I race out to the set and I literally give them 30, 35 seconds that I'm out.

 And anyway, so it made a difference.

-Those that watch the debate on TV thought that Kennedy won.
+Those that watched the debate on TV thought that Kennedy won.

-Those that watched, those that listen on the radio thought Nixon had won.
+Those that watched, those that listened on the radio thought Nixon had won.

 By the way, that a notoriously close election.

-But this president has taken social media, where he can't I think it's now well over a hundred and fifty million people between Twitter and Instagram and Facebook.
+But this president has taken social media where he, I think it's now well over 150 million people between Twitter and Instagram and Facebook.

 I don't know the exact number.

-And literally newsrooms are are glued to it all day long.
+And literally, newsrooms are glued to it all day long.

 Listen.